Should You Get a Flu Vaccine?

 Can the Flu Vaccine Give Me the Flu?

-No. It is not possible to get influenza from the flu vaccine.
+Can the flu vaccine give you the flu?
+No, it is not possible to get influenza from the flu vaccine.
 Injectable flu vaccines contain either inactivated viruses or no virus at all, and neither one is capable of making people sick.

-The nasal spray flu vaccine does contain live, weakened (attenuated) viruses.
+However, the nasal spray flu vaccine does contain live, weakened (attenuated) viruses.
 It also cannot make people sick with the flu.
 The viruses used in the nasal vaccine are cold-adapted.
 This means they are designed to only infect cooler environments, such as the environment inside your nose.
 The viruses in the nasal vaccine are incapable of infecting warmer body areas like your lungs.
 While some people who receive the nasal spray do develop some symptoms, those symptoms are typically milder and last a shorter time than they do in cases of flu infection.

 Are There Side Effects?